hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Capstone Project/Project/Capstone Project_Module9_Azure Administrator Course for AZ-103 AZ-104.md

 VM1 <br>![[Pasted image 20231218170259.png]] | VM1 <br>![[Pasted image 20231218171008.png]]
 VM2 <br>![[Pasted image 20231218170721.png]] | VM2 <br>![[Pasted image 20231218171350.png]]

-%%
-I created the VMs with open HTTPS, HTTP, need to rest it by removing it and applying it as subnet

-Edited the above "Public inbound ports" to delete HTTPS, HTTP cuse we don't want them to accept connections directly
-%%

 > [!done]
 > <br>![[Pasted image 20231218171833.png]]

-%%We dont yet have subnet for the app gateway%%

 ---
 **Using "storage account" `hectorstorage12345`**